matthiasn/talk-transcripts/Hickey_Rich/HammockDrivenDev-mostly-text.md

 [Audience laughter]

 It is awesome.
-It is got this menu item for it.
+It has got this menu item for it.

 No, definitely, absolutely, positively not.
 The least expensive place to fix bugs is when you are designing your software.
 Which everybody